PythonistaGuild/TwitchIO/docs/references/events/events.rst

   Event dispatched when a specified channel receives a subscriber.
 This does not include resubscribes.

-  Corresponds to the Twitch EventSub subscription :es-docs:`Channel Subscribe <Channelsubscribe>`.
+  Corresponds to the Twitch EventSub subscription :es-docs:`Channel Subscribe <channelsubscribe>`.

   You must subscribe to EventSub with :class:`~twitchio.eventsub.ChannelSubscribeSubscription` for each required broadcaster to receive this event.